OG1103/Full-Stack-Node.js-Codes/SetUp_Structure/React_Setup.md

   </body>
   </html>

-    - You can an index.css file in the public folder as well its optional incase you want to add global styling
-    - Then in the index.js you can import it using: import "../Public/index.css";

 ## 2. index.js (in /src):

     - This is the entry point of the React application.
 It renders the <App /> component inside the #root div in index.html.